bencvt/FixGroups/README.md

  * **Track** your raid comp automatically.
 An example comp is **`2/4/13 (5+8)`**, which is shorthand for *"a raid composed of 2 tanks, 4 healers, and 13 dps, 5 of which are melee and 8 of which are ranged."*

+   * The FixGroups button/icon **tooltip** includes the comp.

    * Whenever a player joins or leaves your raid, the **server message** now includes the player's role and the new comp.
 Example: *"Deadlydk has joined the raid group.
 Melee, 2/4/14 (6+8)."*

-   * The FixGroups button/icon **tooltip** includes the comp.

-   * If you're using **ElvUI**, the raid comp is available as a DataText.
+   * Put the raid comp **wherever you want in your UI** if you're running a Data Broker display addon like Titan Panel or ElvUI.
+FixGroups makes the raid comp available as a Data Broker object (a.k.a.
+LDB plugin).

 ## Links